The Secrets of Generating Art Ideas

 In this sketch search, all drawings must be of something in the art room that no student in the class has ever seen in a drawing before.
 What do we overlook?
 What does the art teacher not notice?
 What is hiding in plain view?

 COMPOSITION - Before starting, students generate a set of compositional choices to make as they use their viewfinder.
 This is a list generated by the class in a discussion of what makes an "interesting, effective, compelling, dynamic, original, and evocative" composition.
 The teacher can find these kind of ideas in the composition chapter in most photography books, but the teacher should not tell the students the answers.
-Using questions, the teacher can get the students to think of good ideas about composition.
-These composition attributes are listed on the board and become criteria to use while using the viewfinders.
+Using questions, the teacher can assess the students' ability to think of things that effect composition and phrase more questions to get the students to think of ideas about composition.
+Student ideas about compositional attributes are listed on the board and become criteria to use while using the viewfinders.

 ASSESSING CHOICES - The first four students to finish meet with the teacher long enough for the teacher to make sure they know what to do next.
 They make sure every drawing meets the criteria of not having been drawn before.
-They then counsel each other on which of each student's ideas would make the best drawings or paintings.
+They then listen to each other and counsel each other on which of each student's ideas would make the best drawings or paintings.
 They state their reasons.

 QUEST FOR QUALITY step 1 - In round two, the students repeat the process of making sketches, but this time they are allowed to steal anybody else's discoveries, but they have to find their own unique viewpoint and framing of the subject if they are using another student's subject.